 These shots take a completely different approach.
 They focus on using natural pressed juice.
 There’s a ginger shot, a turmeric ginger shot, and a few less familiar styles, like a lime and chili shot and an extra hot ginger shot.

-Chemicals within natural ingredients here could provide an energy boost, but that’s not really the point.
+Chemicals within these natural ingredients here could provide an energy boost, but that’s not really the point.
 Instead, most of the boost comes from the intense flavors, which can give you a sudden shock.

 This style can work well, as you often don’t need your body to actually produce more energy, you just need a boost to your subjective sense of energy.
 A sudden shock to your system can do just that (cold showers are another way to see this effect).